-As the maps indicate, the western portion of Alameda County is home to communities that are experiencing housing burden, specifically portions of the cities of Berkeley, Hayward, and Oakland.
-In contrast, the areas in Contra Costa County with the highest percentage of their community burdened by housing costs are scattered throughout the county.
+As Figure 7 indicates, the western portion of Alameda County is home to communities that are experiencing housing burden, specifically portions of the cities of Berkeley, Hayward, and Oakland.
+In contrast, Figure 8 below shows that areas in Contra Costa County with the highest percentage of their community burdened by housing costs are scattered throughout the county.